How to Tour London: A Comprehensive Guide for Beginners

 1.1 Research and Itinerary

-Before you embark on your journey, take some time to research and plan your itinerary.
-Make a list of the top attractions you want to visit, such as the Tower of London, Buckingham Palace, and the British Museum, but also consider adding some less crowded spots for a more authentic experience.
+Prior to you beginning your journey, spend some time doing some background research though and putting together a plan of action.
+Create a list of the main sights you wish to see like the Tower of London, Buckingham Palace, and the British Museum, but also plan to step aside to discover a few less viewed spots for a more genuine visit.

-You can utilize online resources, travel blogs, and guidebooks to gather information about opening hours, ticket prices, and any special events happening during your visit.
+The internet is a wonderful place and so are online resources, travel blogs and guidebooks to gain necessary information about opening hours, admission fees and any special events taking place during your visit.

 1.2 Accommodation and Transportation